Neural Common Neighbor with Completion for Link Prediction: Model Architecture

 \section{Model Architecture}

 This section concludes our methods in Section~\ref{sec:NCN} and Section~\ref{sec::intervene}.

 Given an input graph $A$, a node feature matrix $X$, and target links $\{(i_1, j_1), (i_2, j_2),..., (i_t, j_t)\}$, our models consist of three steps: target link removal, MPNN, and predictor.
 NCN and NCNC only differ in the last step.
+The model architecture is visualized in Figure~\ref{fig:arch}

 \paragraph{Target link removal.} We make no changes to the input graph in the validation and test set where the target links are unobserved.
 In the training set, we remove target links from $A$.
 Let $\bar A$ denote the processed graph.
-This trick is detailed in Section~\ref{sec::intervene}.
-Note that target link removal is not used on ogbl-citation2 dataset.
+This method is detailed in Section~\ref{sec::intervene}.

 \paragraph{MPNN.} We use MPNN to produce node representations $h$.
 For each node $i$,

 For all target links, MPNN needs to run only once.

 \paragraph{Predictor.} Predictors use the node representations and graph structure to produce link prediction.
 Link representations of NCN are as follows,